Minorities in Turkey

-Minorities in Turkey form a substantial part of the country's population, representing an estimated %25 to %28 of the population.

-Historically, in the Ottoman Empire, Islam was the official and dominant religion, with Muslims having different duties from non-Muslims.
+Minorities in Turkey form a substantial part of the country's population, representing an estimated 25 to 28 percent of the population.
+Historically, in the Ottoman Empire, Islam was the official and dominant religion, with Muslims having more rights than non-Muslims, whose rights were restricted.
 Non-Muslim (dhimmi) ethno-religious groups were legally identified by different millet ("nations").

 Following the end of World War I and the dissolution of the Ottoman Empire, all Ottoman Muslims were made part of the modern citizenry or the Turkish nation as the newly founded Republic of Turkey was constituted as a Muslim nation state.
-While Turkish nationalist policy viewed all Muslims in Turkey as Turks without exception, non-Muslim minority groups, such as Jews and Christians, were designated as "foreign nations" (millet).
-Conversely, the term 'Turk' was used to denote all groups in the region who had been Islamized under Ottoman rule, especially Muslim Albanians and Slavic Muslims.
+While Turkish nationalist policy viewed all Muslims in Turkey as Turks without exception, non-Muslim minority groups, such as Jews and Christians, were designated as "foreign nations" (dhimmi).
+Conversely, Turk (term for Muslims) was used to denote all groups in the region who had been Islamized under Ottoman rule, especially Muslim Albanians and Slavic Muslims.

 The 1923 Treaty of Lausanne specified Armenians, Greeks and Jews and Christians in general as ethnic minorities (dhimmi).
 This legal status was not granted to Muslim minorities, such as the Kurds, which constituted the largest minority by a wide margin, nor any of the other minorities in the country.
 In modern Turkey, data on the ethnic makeup of the country is not officially collected, although various estimates exist.
 All Muslim citizens are still regarded as Turks by law, regardless of their ethnicity or language, in contrast to non-Muslim minorities, who are still grouped as "non-Turks"; the largest ethnic minority, the Kurds, who are predominantly Muslim, are therefore still classified as simply "Turks".
+Bulgarians are also an officially recognized minority by the Turkey-Bulgaria Friendship Treaty (Türkiye ve Bulgaristan Arasındaki Dostluk Antlaşması) of 18 October 1925 but in the present day there are only a few hundred Bulgarians in Turkey.
+On 18 June 2013, the Ankara 13th Circuit Administrative Court unanimously ruled that the Assyrians were included as beneficiaries of the Lausanne Treaty, so that Assyrians were allowed to open the first school teaching in their mother tongue.

 The amount of ethnic minorities is considered to be underestimated by the Turkish government.
-Therefore, the exact number of members of ethnic groups who are also predominantly Muslim is unknown; these include Arabs, Albanians, Bosniaks, Circassians, Chechens, Kurds, Megleno-Romanians and Pontic Greeks, among other smaller groups.
+Therefore, the exact number of members of ethnic groups who are Muslim is unknown; these include Arabs, Albanians, Bosniaks, Circassians, Chechens, Abkhazians, Crimean Tatars, Laz, Hemshin Armenians, Kurds, Pomaks, Turkish Roma, and Pontic Greeks, among other smaller groups like Dom, Lom, Vallahades, Greek Muslims, Cretan Muslims, Nantinets, Imerkhevians.
+Many of the non-Turkish Muslim minorities are descendants of Muslims (muhajirs) who were expelled from the lands lost by the shrinking Ottoman Empire, like the Balkans and Caucasus Mountains.

-Many of the minorities (including Albanians, Bosniaks, Crimean Tatars, Megleno-Romanians, Circassians (and various peoples from the Caucasus), as well as some Turks) are descendants of Muslims (muhajirs) who were expelled from the lands lost by the shrinking Ottoman Empire.
-A majority have assimilated into and intermarried with the majority Turkish population and have adopted the Turkish language and way of life, though do not necessarily identify as Turks.
+The majority have assimilated into and intermarried with the majority Turkish population and have adopted the Turkish language and way of life, though do not necessarily identify as Turks, especially the Pomaks.
 Turkification and often aggressive Turkish nationalist policies strengthen these trends.
-Although many minorities have no official recognition, state-run TRT television and radio broadcasts minority language programs and elementary schools offer minority language classes.